DanteFuentesRomero/whatsapp-status-ideas/README.md

 ## 📕 Ideas

 ### 🤣 Funny
-- Still downloading patience… 50%
+- Still downloading patience...
+50%
 - Airplane mode, but no plane
 - Offline, but watching everything